-\$25,811,669.5 from the exercise of all Warrants, assuming the exercise in, if any, full of all of the Warrants for cash.
+\$25,811,669.5 from the exercise of all Warrants, assuming the exercise in full of all of the Warrants for cash.
 We expect to use the net proceeds from the exercise of the Warrants for general corporate purposes.
-Because the exercise price of the Warrants substantially exceeds the current trading price of our Class A Ordinary Shares, we are unlikely to receive any proceeds from the exercise of our Warrants in the near future, if at all.
 See the section titled "Use of Proceeds" appearing elsewhere in this prospectus for more information.